 The Thrift Savings Plan (TSP) agency allows federal employees on furlough to withdraw from their TSP accounts without penalty if they believe they’ll be on furlough for less than 30 days.

-But since this shutdown inching toward a month with no end in sight, a TSP loan might not be the best option.
+But for a longer furlough period, a TSP loan might not be the best option.
 That’s because TSP automatically deducts repayments from your pay check 60 days after issuing the loan — even if you’re still furloughed.
-There’s a chance you could end up defaulting on your loan.

 Are federal contractors eligible for assistance?

 Not always — especially if you’re applying for a loan.
 Some require you to be a full-time federal employee.
 Others might offer assistance to federal employees in a specific department.
 Check with your lender to make sure you’re eligible before you apply for any kind of assistance.